Last Updated: Oct 16, 2025

 Introduction

-If you are running Slurm, either self-managed or through our reference architecture, then you have likely witnessed Slurm automatically drain instances that have exhibited host failures.
+If you are running Slurm, either self-managed or through our reference architecture, then you have likely witnessed Slurm automatically draining instances that have exhibited host failures.
 Once the instance has been migrated to a healthy host, Slurm might continue to show the instance in a DRAIN state.

 ubuntu@slurm-compute-node-2:~$ sinfo